 For example, adding animations or transitions to the focus state or using multiple colors for the button is unnecessary.
 A simple design is best.

-Some of these button states you’ll use in every app, universally.
-Others may only be when your app has gotten its feet off the ground.
+There are some button states you’ll use in every app, universally.
+Others may only be needed when your app has gotten its feet off the ground.
 Either way, paying attention to button states is one of the many essential tasks for UX designers.

 Optimizing your UI for clarity and accessibility will transform your app, so be sure to keep on top of the little things, even your buttons.